 The types of defenses that you might utilize in sexual battery circumstances are below.
 You can indicate that if you did touch the person, you did so accidentally.
 In other words, you had no intent to do anything sexual.

+Another potential defense is that you were not the perpetrator.
+You didn't touch the person, and you didn't do anything.
 For example, maybe the person has some axe to grind against you, and that's why they have brought these false allegations against you.
 That's another way to attempt to defend a sexual battery case.

-Let's say it's a partner, a girlfriend, a wife that are trying to get an advantage in a divorce, for example, and now they're going to claim that you sexually battered them.
+In some cases, the final defense that applies is that someone is manufacturing a story against you.
+Let's say it's a partner, a girlfriend, or a wife who is trying to get an advantage in a divorce, for example, and now they're going to claim that you sexually battered them.
+Therefore, they can gain an advantage in a divorce or a distribution of money.

 Strategy Meeting to Develop a Defense Plan

 We'll sit down.
 You'll tell your story.
 I want to get the story from the other side to evaluate whether their account or your story makes more sense.
+This strategy meeting is crucial in developing a defense plan that puts you in the best position.

 You've got to take an honest evaluation and see where you are:

-• Are they going to be able to prove a case against you?
+- Are they going to be able to prove a case against you?

-• Do they have the evidence?
+- Do they have the evidence?

-• Did the victim call you and challenge you and say you sexually battered them and you admitted something on the phone?
+- Did the victim call you and challenge you and say you sexually battered them, and you admitted something on the phone?

-• Are there witnesses?
+- Are there witnesses?

-• Is there any DNA?
+- Is there any DNA?